mretegan/comparison-of-multiplet-programs/README.rst

 Timings
 =======
-When available the timings where obtained on a Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz running Debian 8.
+The timings where obtained on machine with an Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz processor, running Debian 8.